 If you cancel a card by mistake, issuing a new card may be difficult or time consuming.
-Instead, you can use the Reinstate Card option to return the canceled card to an active state; see the Reinstating a device section in the MyID Operator Client guide
+Instead, you can use the Reinstate Card workflow to return the cancelled card to an active state.

 If the card is reinstated using an activation job, the credential profile settings for Require fingerprints at Issuance will be honored.